masskro0/Urban-Test-Generator-Fuel-Scoring-Function/README.md

 You can check it with `python --version` .

 ## Installation
-Clone the repository: `git clone https://github.com/masskro0/bachelorthesis`
+Clone the repository: `git clone https://github.com/masskro0/Urban-Test-Generator-Fuel-Scoring-Function`

 After extracting, right-click on setup.ps1 and choose `Run with Powershell`.
 This creates the virtual environment and installs the required packages automatically.
-You will be asked whether you want to install the additional packages which are needed for the traffic lights experiment.
+You will be asked whether you want to install the additional packages which are needed for the traffic lights evaluation experiment (optional and not needed for test generation).
 You can either install them [Y] or not [N].

 This script will also run setup.py which creates folders and moves files to the correct directories.
-This requires to set the `BNG_HOME` environment variable.
+This requires to set the `BNG_HOME` environment variable as well as using BeamNGpy 1.15.

 ## Usage